fchest/Speech-Transformer-multi-GPUs/README.md

 # Speech-Transformer-multi-GPUs
 A PyTorch implementation of Speech Transformer [1] with multi-GPUs, an End-to-End ASR with Transformer network on Mandarin Chinese.
-This code is followed by kaituo xu's work.
+This code is followed by kaituo xu's work (https://github.com/kaituoxu/Speech-Transformer).
+We change kaituo xu's Speech-Transformer (https://github.com/kaituoxu/Speech-Transformer) into multi-GPUs.

 ## Install
 - Python3 (recommend Anaconda)